Richard Cizik

-Richard Cizik (/ˈsaɪzɪk/ SYE-zik) is the president of the New Evangelical Partnership for the Common Good.
+Richard Cizik (/ˈsaɪzɪk/ SYE-zik) is Executive Director of the nonprofit Evangelicals for Democracy, and Co-Host of the new YouTube Podcast, "Your Voice Matters: Democracy in Action, a Discussion on Faith and Democracy.
+Evangelicals for Democracy.
 He was the Vice President for Governmental Affairs of the National Association of Evangelicals (NAE) and one of the most prominent Evangelical lobbyists in the United States.
-In his position with the NAE, Cizik's primary responsibilities were setting the organisation's policy on issues and lobbying the White House, Congress, and the Supreme Court.
+In his position with the NAE, Cizik's primary responsibilities were setting the organization's policy on issues and lobbying the White House, Congress, and the Supreme Court.
 Cizik also served as NAE's national spokesman and edited a monthly magazine, NAE Washington Insight.
 Since 2003, Cizik has been active in a type of environmentalism known as "creation care".
 His stance on global warming has drawn both support and criticism from fellow Evangelicals.
-He serves on the board of advisors of the Nicholas Institute for Environmental Policy Solutions.
+He serves on the board of advisors of the Nicholas Institute for Environmental Policy Solutions at Duke University.

 Biography

 He studied in political science at Whitworth College and earned a Bachelor of Arts cum laude, then he studied in Public Affairs at Elliott School of International Affairs (George Washington University) and earned a Master of Arts in 1974.
 He also studied at Denver Seminary and earned a Master of Divinity.
 He was awarded a post-graduate fellowship by the Rotary International Foundation to study at the Political Science University in Taipei, Taiwan (1975–1976).